minhdang26403/minimal-mistakes/_posts/2021-09-12-bubble-sort-insertion-sort.md

 # Conclusion

 In this post, we covered two simple but inefficient sorting algorithms.
 Due to their inefficiency, these two algorithms are not used widely in practice.
-Later posts will cover more advanced algorithms which have better asymptotic running time.
+Later posts will cover more advanced algorithms which have better asymptotic running times.

 References
 ---
-[^1]: Cormen, T., Leiserson, C., Rivest, R., & Stein, C. (2001).
-Introduction to Algorithms (2nd edition) (pp. 15-21).
-The MIT Press.
+[^1]: Cormen, Thomas H.; Leiserson, Charles E.; Rivest, Ronald L.; Stein, Clifford (2001) [1990].
+Introduction to Algorithms (2nd ed.).
-[^2]: Srini Devadas , S. 6.006 Introduction to Algorithms: Lecture 3, Fall 2011.
+[^2]: Srini Devadas, S. 6.006 Introduction to Algorithms: Lecture 3, Fall 2011.